At deaf-friendly airports, customer service soars.

 See the beauty of accessible tours and outreach

 Is your "home away from home" accessible to Deaf and hard of hearing guests?

 What does it mean to be deaf-friendly?

 Not just a viral hashtag, #deaffriendly has signaled a paradigm shift in recent years.
-It reflects an emboldened consumer demographic — one with more information, more choices, and 9 Billion in discretionary income to spend.
+That is to say, It reflects an emboldened consumer demographic — one with more information, more choices, and 9 Billion in discretionary income to spend.

 Being deaf-friendly is a commitment to making business easier for consumers who are all too accustomed to communication barriers.

 The barriers go beyond the cash register.
 They touch every aspect of the consumer experience: from calling customer support to troubleshoot a product, to getting interpreters for an event you’re hosting, to abandoning a website due to an un-captioned promotional video.

 Once communication starts to crumble, the chance to keep a lifetime consumer drops too.

 With so many parts of the communication chain, what exactly does it mean to be deaf-friendly?
 Here are three of the top examples many deaf consumers rave about: